 Newman cut his teeth in an eclectic range of bands and musical projects including playing guitars for Alice Russell and Swindle – being an in-demand DJ (holding residencies at Patterns, Brighton and Queen of Hoxton, London), hosting a radio show on 1BTN, supporting the likes of Roy Ayers and George Clinton, the list is endless… through which J-Felix’s penchant for all things funk has been perfected.
 Not to mention absorbing a mind-boggling array of influences, from The Clash to De La Soul to Snarky Puppy – before deciding the time had come to zoom in on his own sound.
 He was right to take the plunge; stepping out under his solo moniker, J-Felix, with just a few demos to his name, he found his woozy, heart-on-sleeve, P-funk laced songs being quickly snapped up by Tru Thoughts.

-Newman’s approach to music was initially inspired by those he saw taking the DIY route in Bristol, where he grew up on a diet of drum n’ bass, hip-hop and dubwise music.
-After uncovering the original sources of the samples he discovered in early drum n’ bass, trip-hop and US hip-hop, he fell in love with all things funk, jazz and soul – later developing a penchant for P-funk and boogie sounds, which are heavily present in his tone.
+Now based in Brighton, but originally from Bristol, Newman’s approach to music was originally inspired by those he saw taking the DIY route back home where he grew up on a diet of d‘n’b, hip hop and dubwise music.
+After discovering the original sources of so many of the samples found in early d‘n’b, trip hop and US hip hop, he fell in love with all things funk, jazz and soul, later developing a particular taste for the P-funk and boogie sounds which now come through heavily in his music.

-Eager to create his own sonic stamp, J-Felix decided to steer away from samples in his work, instead of layering up recordings of his own vocal and instrumental performances.
-A self-taught multi-instrumentalist across drums guitar, bass, keys and synths – J-Felix has an impressive display of sounds to select at his fingertips.
+Eager to create his own sonic stamp, J-Felix decided to steer away from samples in his own work, instead often layering up recordings of his own vocal and instrumental performances.
+Self-taught on a range of instruments including drums, guitar, bass, keys and synths, he has a pretty impressive selection of sounds to choose from at his fingertips.